leroythelegend/rough_idea_project_cars/README.md

 ```
 * Set up your Library Path as in the previous tutes and run pcars.
 When I capture a lap I have the race line switched on and I do 1 lap on the outside, one on the inside and one on the race line.
 Then I open this up in track_map.html and zoom into the track by changing the JavaScript and then record all the start, turn-in, apexes, exit and finish distances for each corner and some zoom to see the corners and the track and add this data to track_9.html.
 Finally do a lap using the capture_lap_data exe breaking on the turn-in, apexes and exit to fine tune track_9.html.
 It is a lot of work and needs to be improved hence this is why I only have 3 tracks.

-## <a name="T-Part4"></a>Part 4  Running Decision Tree
+## <a name="T-Part4"></a>Part 4  Roll Your Own Decision Tree

-This is still work in progress I'm not even sure the design is going to work, anyway I will just add a description.
+This is still work in progress so far so good working as expected added some more absolutes and decisions.

 The idea is that you think of some setup question you might have for example "Does the top gear hit the rev limiter" and build up the decision tree with this question.
 If I have this right there will be one decision tree answering multiple questions.